dwp/aws-analytical-dataset-generation/README.md

 5. Add a [scrape config](https://github.com/dwp/dataworks-metrics-infrastructure/blob/master/config/prometheus/prometheus-slave.yml#L91-L108) to Prometheus to discover metrics on the JMX exporter port.

     The port defined in the config aligns with the ingress/egress rules and determines where Prometheus looks for metrics.
-   This relable config replaces instance labels that show up as IP addresses with the value of the EC2 tag Name
+    This re-label config replaces instance labels that show up as IP addresses with the value of the EC2 tag Name

    ```
     relabel_configs:
       - source_labels: [__meta_ec2_tag_Name]